 Right now, your life is quite likely in a better state than it will be for your “future self.”
 Rather than adding even more burdens to your already tired future shoulders, choose to shoulder some of those burdens now when you’re young and can handle it.

-One vital step is to have an emergency fund.
-A business mentor once told me that if you can have 2 months of overheads in a savings account, then your business will be able to weather anything that it is faced with.
+A business mentor once told me that if you have a good bookkeeper, then your business will be able to weather anything that it is faced with.